ichux/debian-nasm/README.md

 1. Locate and download the [accompanying files](https://gist.github.com/ichux/713bad470794872b463060ed50f81e42) by clicking on the `Download ZIP` section
 2. Extract the `.zip`, rename it and `cd` into that directory through your terminal
-3. Run `make volume id=$PWD/source`
+3. Run `make bash` and this will create a container you can work with
-4. Run `make pull`
+3. Create a file `welcome.asm`
-5. Run `make bash` and this will create a container you can work with.
+4. Run `nasm -felf64 welcome.asm -o welcome.o && ld -o welcome.out welcome.o`
-6. Now, type `make clr i=welcome`, it's also inside the README.md file that you will find in the source directory
+5. Run `chmod +x welcome.out && ./welcome.out`
-7. You should see `Welcome` printed on your terminal
+6. You should see your desired output printed on your terminal